 You can see them in the form fields palette on the right hand side in the form builder:

 Each hidden field will need a unique key.
-Try to label these something clear so you can tell what they do just by reading the name.
+Try to label these clearly so you can tell what they do just by reading the name.

 A common usage for hidden or private fields is to indicate whether the user is already on your list and then to change or hide the opt in and data protection statements shown.
 Here's how you could achieve this using a hidden field: